45 Truly Fun Things To Do In California

 Admire Glass Beach

-Once a massive garbage dump, at Glass Beach nature has reclaimed its place, with the sea and wind shaping the glass waste and turning it into small, rounded and colorful pebbles.
-It’s an incredibly colorful place, but it is difficult to catch its unique beauty on photograph, so visiting is what to do in California to see it with your won eyes.
+It’s an incredibly colorful place, but it is difficult to catch its unique beauty in photographs, so it’s best to visit this spot if you want to see it with your own eyes.
 You will be mesmerized by the waves bringing in flashes of colors every time they hit the shore.

 places to visit in California